Visiting the Konzentrationslager Posen

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.

-After the end of the Second World War, the complex of buildings was used as a storage space by the polish army until 1979 when it became the Wielkopolska Martyrs Museum at Fort VII.
+After the end of the Second World War, the complex of buildings was used as a storage space by the Polish army until 1979, when it became the Wielkopolska Martyrs Museum at Fort VII.

 Visiting the Wielkopolska Martyrs Museum at Fort VII